rubysuperhero/hiro-project/tips/index/hardlink.md

+dirname: /Users/macbookpro/hero/tips

  Title                                                                            |  Filename
 --------------------------------------------------------------------------------- | --------------------------
- favor hardlinks over symlinks, when possible.  for example, a symlink can break  |  '../src/144641364200.md'
+ favor hardlinks over symlinks, when possible.  for example, a symlink can break  |  'src/144641364200.md' favor hardlinks over symlinks, when possible.  for example, a symlink can break  |  '/Users/macbookpro/hero/tips/src/144641364200.md'